cfiske3302/CS118_Project2_router/README.md

     - If request, look up in table and return MAC if you know the MAC address
         - We can technically ARP something not on our network. if this is the case, send a reply is MAC is in the table
     - If reply, add mapping to MAC table.
-        - itterate through packets in queue and send all packets waiting on this MAC address
+        - itterate through packets in queue and send all packets waiting on this MAC address. remove ARP request from queue

 - get IP packet
     - add packet to queue